 What is a GIF?

-A GIF (Graphical Interchange Format) is an image format invented in 1987 by Steve Wilhite, a US software writer who was looking for a way to animate images in the smallest file size.
-In short, GIFs are a series of images or soundless video that will loop continuously and doesn’t require anyone to press play.
+A GIF (Graphical Interchange Format) is an image format invented in 1987 by Steve Wilhite, an American computer scientist who was looking for a way to animate images in the smallest file size.
+In short, GIFs are a series of images or soundless videos that will loop continuously and doesn’t require anyone to press play.
 This repetition makes GIFs feel immediately familiar, like the beat of a song.

 Who is using GIFs on social media?